Atahuri : A little piece of paradise

-- Sharon Stephenson
+- written by Sharon Stephenson

 A little piece of paradise.